Installation

 Section titled “Install on macOS”- Open the downloaded

-.dmgfile. - Drag finwave Desktop into your Applications folder.
+.dmgfile. - Drag FinLaunch into the Applications folder.

 Install on Linux

-# Fedora / RHELsudo rpm -i finwave-desktop-x.x.x.x86_64.rpmAlternatively, use the .AppImage for a portable installation that does not require root access.
+# Fedora / RHELsudo rpm -i finlaunch-x.x.x.x86_64.rpmAlternatively, use the .AppImage for a portable installation that does not require root access.
 Make it executable and run it directly:

 Section titled “First launch”When you open the desktop client for the first time, it opens in a full window (not minimized to the system tray).
 You will be guided through the Initial Setup flow to authenticate, select your organization, and configure which populations the client manages.

-On subsequent launches, the client starts minimized to the system tray and resumes from its previous state.
-You can configure whether the client launches automatically at system startup in Settings.
+On subsequent launches, the client resumes from its previous state.

 Related